Postgraduate Specialisation in Job Orientation

 Documents submitted must be copied on both sides, and the content of the copy must be complete, clear and legible, with no corners cut off.

-After receiving confirmation of enrolment in the e-mail indicated when applying for enrolment, you will have two working days to pay the enrolment fee (300.00 euros) into the account stated in the message, which will include instructions on how to send the payment receipt.
-If payment is not made within this period, you may lose the right to reserve your place, and it will be passed on to the next person on the waiting list.
+After receiving confirmation of enrolment in the e-mail indicated when applying for enrolment, you will have three working days to pay the enrolment fee (250.00 euros) into the account stated in the message, which will include instructions on how to send the payment receipt.
+If payment is not made within this period, you may lose the right to reserve your place.

 NOTE 1: the enrolment fee is subsidised by the co-financing provided by the Regional Ministry of Economy, Employment and Industry and the Ministry of Labour and Social Economy so that no additional discounts will be applied to this amount.